Can EB2 Priority Date be Ported to EB1?

 The Employment-Based First Preference (EB1) visa is a prestigious category reserved for individuals who possess extraordinary abilities, outstanding achievements, or serve in managerial or executive roles.
 The EB1 category is broken down into three subcategories:

-- Outstanding Professors and Researchers: This subcategory targets academic professionals who have made significant contributions to their field.
+2. Outstanding Professors and Researchers: This subcategory targets academic professionals, including outstanding researchers and professors, who have made significant contributions to their field.
 Applicants must demonstrate international recognition for their work and have at least three years of experience in teaching or research.
+For the EB-1B category, applicants must have been offered a research position or a tenure-track position, and possess substantial research or teaching experience.

-- Multinational Managers and Executives: This subcategory is for individuals who have been employed in a managerial or executive capacity for at least one year by an organization that is affiliated with a U.S. company.
+3. Multinational Managers and Executives: This subcategory is for individuals who have been employed in a managerial or executive capacity for at least one year by a multinational company affiliated with a U.S. company.
 Applicants must show that they will be continuing in a managerial or executive role in the U.S.

 The EB1 visa is often considered a faster route to permanent residency compared to the EB2 category because it typically has shorter waiting times and does not require a Labor Certification.
 However, the eligibility criteria are more stringent, requiring significant proof of accomplishments and recognition.